sanzeeb3/internet-connection-status/readme.txt

 == Description ==

 Automatically alert your users when they've lost internet connectivity.
-The plugin uses [Offline.js](https://github.com/HubSpot/offline) which captures AJAX requests which were made while the connection was down, and remakes them when it's back up, so your app reacts perfectly.
+The plugin uses customized [Offline.js](https://github.com/HubSpot/offline) which captures AJAX requests which were made while the connection was down, and remakes them when it's back up, so your app reacts perfectly.

 ### Install and activate the plugin.
 That's IT.